alexdrone/Store/README.md

 ### Y NO Redux Implementation?

 *Redux* can be seen as a special *Dispatch* implementation.
-You can recreate a Redux configuration by having a single store registered to the Dispatcher and by ensuring state immutability in yout store.
+You can recreate a Redux configuration by having a single store registered to the Dispatcher and by ensuring state immutability in your store.

 # Getting started